yoterel/iCatcher/README.md

 Put files in the same directory as "example.py".

 # Step 3:
-Run the example file with the webcam:
+Run the example file with the webcam (id for default webcam is usually 0):

-`python example.py --webcam mywebcam_id`
+`python example.py --source_type webcam my_webcam_id`

 Run the example file with a video file:

-`python example.py --video_file /path/to/my/video.avi`
+`python example.py --source_type file /path/to/my/video.mp4`

+An example video file can be found [here](https://www.cs.tau.ac.il/~yotamerel/baby_eye_tracker/example.mp4).